Locations:

 How do I take care of myself?

-Self-care is a big part of living with the most common type of systemic mastocytosis.
+Knowing how to avoid triggers is a big part of living with systemic mastocytosis.
 If you have this condition, you should:

-• Wear a medical alert bracelet that lists your condition and medications you shouldn’t take.
+• Wear a medical alert bracelet that lists medications you can’t take.

 When should I see my healthcare provider?